metal3-io/cluster-api-provider-metal3/docs/releasing.md

 - For any subdirectory with `go.mod` in it (excluding `hack/tools`), create another Git tag with directory prefix, ie.
   `git tag -s -a api/v1.x.y -m api/v1.x.y`.
+  For CAPM3, these directories are: `api` and `test`.
+This enables the tags to be used as a Go module version for any downstream users.

 ### Release artifacts